ponytownconfessions/ponytownconfessions/README.md

 on a further note, please be nice to eachother on the cbox! impersonation of anyone can lead to an IP ban.

-i will try to update the rentry as fast as i can. i'm the only one running this account, so bear with me. i love you all. :)
+i will try to update the rentry as fast as i can. i'm the only one running this account, so bear with me. i love you all!